wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/portals-architecture/includes/1-introduction.md

 ## Portals solutions

 Numerous Dataverse solutions are installed in the environment.
 These solutions contain a model-driven portal management app, tables, forms, views, and processes to store and manage the portal metadata.
-Additional solutions are installed to enable the functionality of specific templates.
+Other solutions are installed to enable the functionality of specific templates.
 Solutions contain several actions, classic workflows, and plug-ins that are deployed to automate the creation of specific portal rows and assist with the management of portal users.

-The solutions are installed as part of the portal provisioning process and should not be installed individually.
+The solutions are installed as part of the portal provisioning process and shouldn't be installed individually.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the Power Apps Portal Solutions list.](../media/1-portal-solutions-ss.png)](../media/1-portal-solutions-ss.png#lightbox)